Metering Guidance Tool

 Please press submit to end the tool.

-Not required to meter.
+No meter required.
 You are exempt under small works.

 Please press submit to end the tool.

-Not required to meter.
+No meter required.
 You are exempt under small works.

 Please press submit to end the tool.

-Metering required.
+Meter required.
 You must install a pattern approved meter.
 However, telemetry and installation by a duly qualified person (DQP) is optional.

 All works must be metered by 1 December 2027 or your works renewal date, whichever is later (you can find this date in the water register).

 For a list of pattern approved meters, visit the Commonwealth Department of Climate Change, Energy, the Environment and Water Non-urban water metering framework and guidelines webpage.
-Please press submit to end the tool.

 No meter required but you must record and report your water take.